fxu1024/fxu1024.github.io/docs/ds/hadoopclients.md

     - For Hive/Impala Virtual Warehouse, please retrieve `sslTrustStore` by a kubectl call: `kubectl get configmap -n cdp vault-jks -o jsonpath="{.binaryData['truststore\.jks']}"| base64 --decode > truststore.jks`.
 The default `trustStorePassword` is `changeit`.

-- case 01.
+- Case 01.
 Connect to Hive in CDP Base cluster[realm=FENG.COM] using Kerberos authentication.
     - Note: You must set `JAVA_TOOL_OPTIONS=-Djavax.security.auth.useSubjectCredsOnly=false` property in the java env which allows jvm to use kerberos tickets from the system ticket cache.

 ```bash